lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 * Trivial (e.g. the subject matter concerns discrete, finite objects)
 * Irrelevant (proving a negative statement about simple, finite objects, completely free of constructive content)
-* Nonsensical (e.g. applying constructive methods to classical analysis)
+* Nonsensical (e.g. applying constructive methods to classical analysis, a vegan meal with a starter of foie gras)

-Related work might be criticised simply because it is not constructive.
+I've seen related work criticised simply because it is not constructive.
 If one asks why, the response is typically that "constructive" is simply better, in a tone laden with moral condescension.
-But it isn't actually better without specific reasons, especially since the original philosophical basis for intuitionism has been jettisoned.
+But it isn't actually better without specific reasons, and the original philosophical basis for intuitionism has been jettisoned.
 The new Constructivism looks a lot like the old Formalism.

 And yet there are plenty of situations where constructive reasoning really does yield concrete dividends.
 One example is [synthetic computability theory](https://www.sciencedirect.com/science/article/pii/S1571066106001861) (also available [here](http://math.andrej.com/data/synthetic.pdf)):